toptutoring/ttutoring/_posts/2017-12-18-speed-reading.md

 For most people, the most convenient (and free) object is your finger.
 Other tracking devices you can use include pens, bookmarks, and a notecard.
 Our eyes and attention naturally focus on moving objects.
 To take advantage of this fact,  trace along the lines of text with your finger as you read, pushing yourself to move your finger faster across the page to increase your speed.
 This skill alone will increase your reading speed drastically.

 #### 2. Stop subvocalization
+Ever hear yourself reading?
+Or feel your lips moving as you sound out the words?
+These are all examples of subvocalization.
 Many people subvocalize subconsciously when they read.
 As you might predict, this slows your reading down considerably.
 To train yourself to avoid this, you can try chewing gum, focus on tracking your finger, and/or listening to music.

 #### 3. Decrease the number of eye fixations
 While reading, our eyes make jerky movements, and rest on certain words, or fixation points.
 To speed up your reading, try to make fewer fixations on every line, instead utilizing more of your peripheral vision as you fixate to read the surrounding words.
 You'll be surprised at how many more words you can read with this trick!